-Ability to shift lines Distributor alignments would need to be flexible, to accommod ate even distribution of sediment Flexibility will be key aspect

-So, what portion of the lower Mississippi River could be targeted for massive flow diversions and be a receptacle for new sediment ?
+Ability to shift lines Distributor alignments would need to be flexible, to accommodate distribution of sediment Flexibility will be key aspect So, what portion of the lower Mississippi River could be targeted for massive flow diversions and serve as a receptacle for new sediment ?

-Atchafalaya River

-The Atchafalaya River is both steeper than the Mississippi (3:1 ratio in bed slope) and shorter (225 kilometers to the Gulf of Mexico from the

-Red River entrance versus 480 kilometers for the Mississippi).
+Atchafalaya River The Atchafalaya River is both steeper than the Mississippi (3:1 ratio in bed slope) and shorter (225 kilometers to the Gulf of Mexico from the Red River entrance versus 480 kilometers for the Mississippi).

-- Under natural conditions, the Mississippi River would probably have switched its course to the Gulf of Mexico via the Atchafalaya distributary between 1965 and 1975, if not for the levees. - The Atchafalaya now drains about 30% of the combined flows of the Mississippi and Red rivers to the Gulf of Mexico.
+- Under natural conditions, the Mississippi River would probably have switched its course to the Gulf of Mexico via the Atchafalaya distributary between 1965 and 1975, if not for the levees. - Since 1963, the Atchafalaya now drains about 30% of the combined flows of the Mississippi and Red Rivers to the Gulf of Mexico.

 Profiles of the Atchafalaya River.
-Its steeper gradient would be much more efficient for sediment diversion, transport, and distrbution than the lower Mississippi River.
+Its steeper gradient would be much more efficient for sediment diversion, transport, and distribution than the lower Mississippi River.

-Sediment Accretion at Grand Lake 1917-1950

-The Atchafalaya Basin is our best analog model for sediment accretion in the delta

-Historic data on sediment accretion here needs to be analyzed and thoroughly understood
+Sediment Accretion at Grand Lake 1917-1950 The Atchafalaya Basin is one of our best analogs for sediment accretion in the Mississippi Delta Historic data on sediment accretion here needs to be analyzed and thoroughly understood